maarten-pennings/Lego-Mindstorms/ms4/faq.md

 "}
 ```

-## How to save my project?
-There is no Save button.

-It seems the project is saved constantly when you interact with it (clicking the tab is enough).
-I see the time stamp change in the file explorer.

-The only condition is that the project is non-empty, or that you did a Save As.
-So, an empty project that is not renamed does not yet get saved.

 ## Can I "remote control" my robot?
-A bit hidden feature in the Word Block IDE are the two icons on the right hand side.
+A bit hidden feature in the Word Block editor are the two icons on the right hand side.

-The top one (Remote Control) allows you to create a "Remote Control" pane in the IDE, with _widgets_.
+The top one (Remote Control) allows you to create a "Remote Control" pane in the environment, with _widgets_.
 The widgets on the PC pane communicate via Bluetooth to the Hub.
 On the hub they trigger events that can be used in your program.